“How do I get out of debt?”

-In Scotland equivalent debt relief solutions are available include DAS, sequestration and trust deeds, you can use a this trust deed calculator to find out if you qualify for help.
+In Scotland equivalent debt relief solutions are available including DAS, sequestration and trust deeds, you can use a this trust deed calculator to find out if you qualify for help.

-You would be surprised at how many people you know in some form of debt or financial trouble.
-Ask a friend to help you work out your plan, cry on their shoulder and offer the same service in return, share tips on saving money and text each other money-saving deals whenever you’re out and about.
+You would be surprised at how many people you know are in some form of debt or financial trouble.
+Ask a friend to help you work out your plan, cry on their shoulder, share tips on saving money and text each other money-saving deals whenever you’re out and about.
 Having someone to support you is really important.
 There is a strong link between debt and depression, so having someone around to help you can be a real life-saver.

 There are loads of things you can do on top of your full-time job which can help boost your income, and most of them are enjoyable too!
 Check out our Make Money section to get ideas on this.